- Expansionary monetary policy aims to increase aggregate demand and economic growth in the economy.

-- Lower interest rates reduce the value of the Pound, making exports cheaper and increases export demand.
+- Lower interest rates reduce the value of the Pound, making exports cheaper and increase export demand.

 In addition to cutting interest rates, the Central Bank could pursue a policy of quantitative easing to increase the money supply and reduce long-term interest rates.Under quantitative easing, the Central bank creates money.
 It then uses this created money to buy government bonds from commercial banks.
 In theory, this should:

 - Increase the monetary base and cash reserves of banks, which should enable higher lending.

 - Reduce interest rates on bonds which should help investment.